 - Run samples on the mass-spectrometer beginning Friday evening

-- Analyze data and supply results through Monday & Tuesday the following week, subject to instrument problems, length of the sample queue etc.
+- Analyze data and supply results early the following week, subject to instrument problems, length of the sample queue etc.

 - TMT samples require a month for analysis due to the additional sample preparation steps and data analysis required.